moimart/caustics-hass-player/README.md

 There is commented code and a sample video in the html folder with recorded caustics instead of the default fragment shader.
 This is purely an exercise for the reader if you want to make it work; Just uncomment the code and change the fragment shader source variable.
 It should work right away.

-Be warned, some browser don't loop the video very smoothly.
+Be warned, some browsers don't loop the video very smoothly.